nichols-t/get-help/README.md

 # todo
 - make a service script to automatically run this every so often
   - should have /etc/config for that when its done
-- get way to write to fd of other processes; not sure how to do that properly
+- write more messages
+  - a couple orders of magnitude more would be neat

 # prerequisites
 This is meant to run on linux systems.
 There are probably other prerequisites which I will